What should I bring to the first meeting?

 - The client information sheet we sent to you in the introductory informational email

 Our office is open Monday through Friday 8 a.m. to 5 p.m.
-If necessary, we can schedule a conference or telephone call with our attorneys or staff outside of our normal business hours.
+If necessary, we can and will make a telephone appointment with you outside our normal business hours.

 During normal business hours, your call will be answered by a member of the Massucci Law Group LLC team.
-Everyone in the office also has a voicemail box that allows you to leave a message at any time.
-We can receive the voicemail messages remotely.
+Everyone in the office also has access to a voicemail box which they can access remotely.
 Established clients will have access to attorney mobile numbers and are encouraged to use them when emergencies arise outside of normal business hours.

 While we understand that there may be times when you may need to bring your children, generally we ask you to make other child care arrangements when you meet with us.
 This helps to minimize distractions so that you, and we, can focus on your legal concerns.
 If you are unable to arrange child care, we appreciate it if you will let us know in advance of your appointment that you will be bringing your children.